woisalreadytaken/RandomAttributes/README.md

-# Random-Attributes
+# RandomAttributes
- TF2 (SourceMod) plugin that gives random attributes to weapons
+ TF2 (SourceMod) plugin that gives weapons with random attributes